olsarnow/wordpress-k8s/README.md

 ```
 kubectl create secret generic mysql-secret --from-literal=password="RANDOMPASSWORD"

-kubectl create -f mysql-pvc.yaml

-kubectl create -f wordpress-pvc.yaml

-kubectl create -f mysql-statefulset.yaml
+kubectl apply -f mysql.yaml

-kubectl create -f redis-deployment.yaml
+kubectl apply -f redis.yaml

-kubectl create -f wordpress-deployment.yaml
+kubectl apply -f wordpress.yaml
 ```

-As a result, you will have a Wordpress instance that uses an external IP and port 80.
+In the result, you will have a Wordpress instance that uses an external IP and port 80.
 I recommend to use a service like Cloudflare.
 Create a DNS entry there for the external IP and redirect the traffic via HTTPS

 ```